syahidhzblh/deploy-laravel-terraform/README.md

 # Deploy Laravael Terraform

-This project for Deploy Laravel Application on AWS with Terraform.
+This project for Deploy Laravel Application on AWS EC2 with Terraform and Ansible.
-Terraform is Infrastructure as a Code (IaaC), it can use for automation/provisioning/build infrastructure on Cloud Platform.
+Terraform is Infrastructure as a Code (IaaC), it can use for automation/provisioning/build infrastructure on Cloud Platform and also Ansible as Configuration Management.

 ## Descriptions